Emi1699/Jarvis/README.md

 Lots of improvements need to be done still, especially on the GUI side.

-**IMPORTANT:** THERE IS A GENERATE BUTTON AT THE BOTTOM OF THE GUI!
-IF YOU DON'T SEE IT, TRY CHANGING THE DIMENSION OF THE GUI BY DRAGGING ITS BOTTOM SIDE DOWN.

 ## About the files

 - `config.py`: Here is where you'll keep your API_KEY (see step 2-4 below).